International School of Iceland: Academics

 The International School of Iceland offers two programs, or “streams.”
 The English stream is for families whose parents have been temporarily assigned to work in Iceland by an embassy, business or university; typically, these families live in Iceland for 3 years or fewer.
 The Bilingual stream is intended for students who live in Iceland on a permanent basis or for an undetermined length of time.

 The program includes English, Icelandic (Bilingual program only), mathematics, humanities, thematic units from the International Primary Curriculum, gym, swimming, art, textiles, theater and woodwork.
-Students in the English stream will learn Spanish as of 2014.
+Students in the English stream will learn Spanish and Mandarin Chinese as of 2014.

 In addition to the academic program, ISI uses external assessments to measure student learning.
 MAP (Measures of Academic Progress) assessments were introduced at ISI in the fall of 2010.
 Students in the Bilingual program take the Icelandic National Exams (Samræmd próf) in mathematics and Icelandic in grades 4 and 7.
 These exams are administered each year in September.

+In May 2023, ISI was the second school after Menntaskólinn við Hamrahlíð to offer any form of International Baccalaureate education in Iceland with the introduction of the IB Middle Years Program for grades 7-10.
+ISI is the first and only school in Iceland to have the IB MYP program and is the first private school in Iceland to have any form of IB education.

 Accreditation

 In 2010, the school was audited by the Icelandic Ministry of Education.
 ISI is undergoing the accreditation process with the Council of International Schools (CIS).
 After a visit from CIS representative George Hobson in January 2015, ISI was given official membership status.
 In addition, ISI is a full member of ECIS (European Council of International Schools).

 In 2017, ISI received joint accreditation with both CIS and MSA (Middle States Association of Colleges and Schools) organizations.
-Accreditation is an indication that the school offers an education of quality.
-It indicates the quality of our plan for the future and allows for closer links with other international schools.
-Colleges and universities worldwide acknowledge that an Accredited School meets internationally agreed upon and recognized standards.